Wealthy longtime Democratic donors boosted Biden with big checks in the second quarter

 Among the top contributors to the two new committees raising money for Biden and the national and state Democratic parties were some of the most well-known Democratic donors.

-They include: billionaire investor George Soros ($500,000), Facebook co-founder Dustin Moskovitz ($620,600), billionaire hedge fund founder and former presidential candidate Tom Steyer ($360,000), billionaire entrepreneur and former Secretary of Commerce Susan Pritzker ($300,000), and Kathryn Murdoch ($615,000), co-founder and president of the Quadrivium Foundation and daughter-in-law of Rupert Murdoch, the conservative media mogul.
+They include: billionaire investor George Soros ($500,000), Facebook co-founder Dustin Moskovitz ($620,600), billionaire hedge fund founder and former presidential candidate Tom Steyer ($360,000), philanthropist Susan Pritzker ($300,000), and Kathryn Murdoch ($615,000), co-founder and president of the Quadrivium Foundation and daughter-in-law of Rupert Murdoch, the conservative media mogul.
 Kathryn Murdoch is increasingly giving to Democrats this cycle, including $1 million to help Senate Democrats.

 The two committees that were created in mid-May allow Biden to raise six-figure checks from a single donor for his campaign and national and state parties (up to $360,000 through the Biden Action Fund and up to $620,600 through the Biden Victory Fund).